microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/02-data-schema-strategy.md

 ## Context

 We need to build an API that ingests member data into our system.
-Once ingested, we also need to store this data in the K-V store.
+Once ingested, we need to store this data in the K-V store.
 Members will decide on a data schema which will be used for ingesting, data reconciliation and reporting.

 There are multiple strategies for data schema definition and usage.
 In this document, we lay out our decision and some other alternatives considered.